qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/metadatatools.rst

    * - **Target layer**
      - ``TARGET``
      - [layer]
-     - The layer to which non-empty metadata fields will be copied.
+     - The layer to which non-empty metadata fields will be pasted.
        Empty fields in the source layer will not overwrite existing metadata in the target layer.

 Outputs